l-sala/BAPTA/README.md

 ## Plots

-The tool will generate the following plots:
+For paced APs, BAPTA will generate the following plots:

     .
     └─── output